dletorey/rebuild/src/tech/conferences/beyond-tellerand-dusseldorf-2026.md

 ### Lauren

 > And the capabllities of AI are genuinely quite compelling, So compelling that so many of us are asking now: where does AI end and my own thinking begin?

+> Can we call it intelligence if it's built to ignore its own consequences?